bertvanpoecke/Website/README.md

 # Personal website

-This website is deployed on [https://bertvanpoecke.github.com](https://bertvanpoecke.github.com).
+This repository contains the source files for my personal website, which is deployed on [https://bertvanpoecke.github.com](https://bertvanpoecke.github.com).